cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 ## Define the volumes

 The test job above did not produce any ouput data files, just text logs.
-The data analysis jobs will produce output files and in the following we will setup a volume where the output files will be written and from where they can be fetched.
+The data analysis jobs will produce output files and, in the following, we will setup a volume where the output files will be written and from where they can be fetched.
 All definitions are passed as "yaml" files, which you've already used in the steps above.
 First, we will define a "persistent volume claim".
-Create a file `pvc-demo.yaml`with the following content
+Create a file `pvc-demo.yaml` with the following content:

 ```yaml
 # pvc-demo.yaml